 - The capital of Thimphu (the first of six articles).

 Nepal – soaring peaks, amazing temples and a humid jungle

 My visit to Nepal also lasted a week.
 I spent it in the capital of Kathmandu and the cities surrounding it in the Kathmandu Valley.
 Here we find several structures making a combined World Heritage Site.
 In addition there is a lot more to see and discover here.

 I also spent a couple of days in the Chitwan National Park.
 Hot and humid, but very fascinating.
 This stay is presented both in my Heritage series and as regular travelogues.

 - Inflight views of the Himalaya mountain range (the first of seven articles)

 - Kathmandu Valley as a world heritage site

 - Chitwan National Park as a world heritage site

 Getting out, via Doha (Qatar)

-I am however be presenting my plan in an article, hopefully it will be useful for others.
+I am however presenting my plan in an article, hopefully it will be useful for others.
 The article includes the impressions I did get on my much shortened stay.